What is ADA Compliance?

 8. Regularly Update Your Website with Evolving ADA Compliance Regulations

 With evolving knowledge and technology, ADA compliance regulations are also constantly evolving.
 As new technologies become mainstream, changes have to be incorporated into the code to make the website accessible to assistive readers.
 It, therefore, means that you have to remain constantly updated on the new rules and regulations and keep your website ADA-compliant at all times.

 Download Whitepaper: WCAG – The Road to Making Businesses Accessible

-A website allows you an international audience and therefore, it is important that you design it according to international standards.
-One such standard is the ADA, a means to ensure that your website and all other electronic content are accessible to the people with certain disabilities.
-While there are no clear-cut guidelines to this aspect, following WCAG guidelines can help you make your website ADA-compliant.
-These guidelines throw light on the best practices on ADA compliance, for example, how to design the layout, the font and background color to use, the type of audio and video content to incorporate and more.
-An ADA-compliant website is a win-win for all – people with disabilities have access to the content they need, and businesses, on the other hand, profit from more traffic, more clicks and consequently more business.
+A website allows you an international audience and therefore, you must design it according to international standards.
+One such standard is the ADA, a means to ensure that your website and all other electronic content are accessible to people with certain disabilities.
+While there are no clear-cut guidelines on this aspect, knowing how to make your website WCAG-compliant and following WCAG guidelines can help you make your website ADA-compliant and WCAG-compliant.
+The WCAG compliance checklist throws light on the best practices for website ADA compliance, for example, how to design the layout, the font and background color to use, the type of audio and video content to incorporate, and more.
+An ADA-compliant website is a win-win for all – people with disabilities have access to the content they need, and businesses, on the other hand, profit from more traffic, more clicks, and consequently more business.

 Need to know more about our Products & Services?
 Drop us a note at email@example.com